Today I am going to be reviewing Shoyeido’s Southern Wind incense sticks.

 What I like about this incense is that it’s scent is primarily aquilaria aloeswood.
 They spice it up a bit, but this is something I would recommend to somebody interested in trying a traditional aloeswood incense stick.

-I would rate these a 9/10.
 If you’re into Japanese incense, particularly aloeswood based variants, then I think these would be well-received.

 I hope you found this information beneficial.